 NASH systems include multiple four-year institutions, and several also include two-year institutions.
 Together, public university systems educate approximately three-quarters of the nation’s students in public, four-year higher education and a significant proportion of students seeking two-year degrees.
 How these systems are organized—that is, multiple institutions operating with a single system governing board and chief executive—makes them particularly well-positioned to tackle issues critical to the future of their states.

-NASH is staffed by a staff director and, for the cross-system initiatives, mobilizes expertise within participating systems and partners with other organizations.
+NASH is staffed by a staff director, a coordinator, and an office manager.
+For cross-system initiatives, NASH mobilizes expertise within participating systems and partners with other organizations.
 In recent years, cross-system collaboration has focused on increasing student access and success in college, especially for low-income students and students of color.